JeshfiqueMahmud/CSE465_Spring2025_Group--3-/README.md

-D.	Final Plan for Completing the Project
+D.	Final Plan for Completing the Project:

 The project focuses on detecting multimodal news by text data and visual data (images) to improve accuracy and reliability.
 The image-based model is built using Resnext-50, while text data is processed by architecture based on a transformer (for example: Bert).
 Two methods will be merged into a common model to classify whether it is real or wrong.